-- Manager Publications Program, Brigitte Felix
+- Barbara Horowitz, Manager Publications Program

-- New Mexico Geology editor, Bruce Allen
+- Bruce Allen, Editor: New Mexico Geology

-- Lite Geology editor, Cynthia Connolly
+- Cynthia Connolly, Editor: Lite Geology

 A large number of our publications are available online for free.
 Offerings, such as large maps and reference works, are only available for sale in a more usable print format.
 We price these publications competitively and provide free online versions of many of them.
 In part, revenue collected from sales allows us to continue producing professional print and digital publications.
 Our inventory is available online or through our Publication Sales Office located on the campus of New Mexico Tech, in Socorro.
 We are happy to take phone orders and can assist you in finding the publications you need.
-We also have a small bookstore at our satellite office in Albuquerque.

 Our popular publications can be purchased at a variety of independent bookstores throughout New Mexico.
 Wholesale discounts are available to retailers.
 We offer retail discounts to students with a valid student ID; teachers, for classroom use; and libraries.